Updated August 2023

 Thank you for your interest in the Wendt Center’s Camp Forget-Me-Not/Camp Erin DC, a camp program dedicated to providing fun, supportive opportunities to young people to explore feelings, thoughts and life changes since the death of their loved one.

-Camp Culture: We at Camp Forget Me Not/Camp Erin DC strive for a camp environment that cultivates kindness, compassion, respect, and inclusivity in an intentional and affirming way.
+Camp Culture: We at Camp Forget-Me-Not/Camp Erin DC strive for a camp environment that cultivates kindness, compassion, respect, and inclusivity in an intentional and affirming way.
 Our camp programming is committed to fostering grief exploration, social skills, courage, and understanding in a healing and supportive space.
 We invite our camp community to preserve a safe and supportive environment that treats all people with dignity and thoughtful regard.

-SESSION I: (ages 6-9 years old) – June 24, 2023 from 9:00am-6:30pm
+SESSION I: (ages 6-9 years old) – Saturday, June 22, 2024 from 9:00am-6:30pm –

-SESSION II: (ages 10-12 years old) – July 8, 2023 from 9:00am-6:30pm
+SESSION II: (ages 10-12 years old) – Saturday, July 13, 2024 from 9:00am-6:30pm –

-SESSION III: (ages 13-17 years old) – July 22, 2023 from 9:00am-6:30pm
+SESSION III: (ages 13-17 years old) – Saturday, July 27, 2024 from 9:00am-6:30pm –

 Staffing: Wendt Center staff with expertise in the grief process and specially trained volunteers, all of whom have experienced the death of a loved one, will lead the grief activities and supervise recreation and the overall camp experience.
 We will maintain a medical staff member on site during each of the camps to respond to any medical problems that may arise.

 Who Should Apply: Any child between 6-17 years old living in the metro Washington, DC area who has experienced the death of a significant individual in their life.
-Deaths should have occurred before March 2023.
+Deaths should have occurred before March 2024.
 Please email camp@wendtcenter.org with any questions.

 For Campers: